Seeress (Germanic): Olga of Kiev

 There are indications that Olga of Kiev may have served as a Völva, and as a "priestess of Freyja", before converting to Christianity.
 In the Primary Chronicle, she is described by the noblemen as the "wisest of all women", where wise has several meanings and her reputation as being wise goes back to her pre-conversion years.
 Her wisdom is also reported by Óláfs saga Tryggvassonar, where she is called Allogia and mistaken for Vladimir the Great's old mother, although she was his grand-mother.
 There she is described as "very wise" and her main function at the court was as a prophetess, one whose predictions also came true.
 When the king of Kievan Rus' celebrated Yule, he asked her to predict the future and to do so she was carried to him on a chair which recalls the elevated platforms of the seeresses.
-Although he may not have a transmitted a historical event, Oddr Snorrason, who wrote the saga in the 12th c., clearly identified Olga as a völva.
+Although he may not have transmitted a historical event, Oddr Snorrason, who wrote the saga in the 12th c., clearly identified Olga as a völva.

 Olga is strongly associated with birds in the sources, which also was true of the goddess Freyja, the goddess of magic (seiðr).
 The goddess was popular among Scandinavian women in general, and especially among aristocratic women who profited from corollary authority and power.
 Older scholarship believed that the aristocratic Norse women passively waited at home for their husbands, but the modern view is that they actively took part in warfare from home with seiðr, a magic reflected in the Norse poem Darraðarljóð.
 Consequently, Olga may have been regarded as a high priestess of Freyja, a status which would not only have appealed to her Scandinavian kinsmen but also to her Slavic subjects who would have identified Freyja with the Slavic goddess Mokosh, who was represented as the only goddess among the six raised idols in Kiev.